codeforamerica/trailsyserver/README.md

 Then run

     rake db:create && db:migrate && db:seed

 to initialize the database, and optionally run

     rake load:all

 to load sample data from Cuyahoga Valley National Park and Metro Parks, Serving Summit County.

 To start Trailsyserver, start it with `rails server`.
-If you're planning on using it with the [Trailsy](http://www.github.com/danavery/trailsy) fronr-end, change `API_HOST` in the first lines of `trailhead.js` to point to your instance of Trailsyserver.
+If you're planning on using it with the [Trailsy](http://www.github.com/danavery/trailsy) front-end, change `API_HOST` in the first lines of `trailhead.js` to point to your instance of Trailsyserver.